 Is there any benefit to having a female circumcision?

-Immediate complications can include severe pain, shock, haemorrhage (bleeding), tetanus or sepsis (bacterial infection), urine retention, open sores in the genital region and injury to nearby genital tissue.
+Immediate complications may encompass severe pain, shock, haemorrhage, tetanus or sepsis, urinary retention, open genital sores, and injury to adjacent genital tissue.

 Long-term consequences can include: